ckan/ckan/doc/extensions/adding-custom-fields.rst

 Tag vocabularies
 ----------------
-If you need to add a custom field where the input options are restrcited to a provide list of options, you can use tag vocabularies `/tag-vocabularies`.
+If you need to add a custom field where the input options are restricted to a provided list of options, you can use tag vocabularies `/tag-vocabularies`.
 We will need to create our vocabulary first.
-By calling vocabulary_create.
+By calling :func:`~ckan.logic.action.vocabulary_create`.
 Add a function to your plugin.py above your plugin class.

 .. literalinclude:: ../../ckanext/example_idatasetform/plugin_v4.py
     :pyobject: create_country_codes

-This codeblock is taken from the ``example_idatsetform plugin``.
+This code block is taken from the ``example_idatsetform plugin``.
 ``create_country_codes`` tries to fetch the vocabulary country_codes using :func:`~ckan.logic.action.get.vocabulary_show`.
 If it is not found it will create it and iterate over the list of countries 'uk', 'ie', 'de', 'fr', 'es'.